Pierre Semard: Second World War

-After the Molotov-Ribbentrop Pact he was dismissed from his role as the Councillor of the Seine Department and returned to work as a railway worker and was later imprisoned on accounts of embezzlement.
+After the Molotov–Ribbentrop Pact he was dismissed from his role as the Councillor of the Seine Department and returned to work as a railway worker and was later imprisoned on accounts of embezzlement.

-After the German invasion of France he was evacuated to another prison.
+During the German invasion of France he was evacuated to another prison.
 In the beginning of 1942, Pierre Semard was transferred from Bourges to the Gaillon internment camp where he found himself with common law prisoners.
 In March 6, he was sent to Évreux prison, delivered at their request as a hostage to the German authorities, he was shot on March 7, 1942 alongside other political prisoners.